Q1. How is food security ensured in India?

 Fair-price shops keep stock of food grains, sugar and kerosene oil.
 Any family with a ration card can buy a stipulated amount of these items every month from the nearby ration shop.

-Ques 11: What are the problems of the functioning of ration shops?
+Q11.
+What are the problems of the functioning of ration shops?

 Ans: The public distribution system (PDS) is the most important step taken by the Indian government towards ensuring food security.
 However, there have been several problems related to the functioning of ration shops.
 The food grains supplied by the ration shops are not enough to meet the consumption needs of the poor.
 As a result, they have to depend on markets instead.
 The average all-India level of consumption of PDS grains is only 1 kg per person per month.
-Most public-distribution-system dealers resort to malpractices like diverting food grains to open market to make profits, selling poor quality grains at ration shops, irregular opening of the shops, etc. Such actions make safe and nutritious food inaccessible and unaffordable for many of the poor.
+Most public-distribution-system dealers resort to malpractices like diverting food grains to the open markets to make profits, selling poor quality grains at ration shops, the irregular opening of the shops, etc. Such actions make safe and nutritious food inaccessible and unaffordable for many of the poor.

-Under the targeted public distribution system, there are three kinds of ration cards: Antyodaya cards (for the poorest of the poor), BPL cards (for those below poverty line) and APL cards (for all others).
+Under the targeted public distribution system, there are three kinds of ration cards: Antyodaya cards (for the poorest of the poor), BPL cards (for those below the poverty line) and APL cards (for all others).
 Prices of the food materials are fixed accordingly.
-Under this system, any family above the poverty line gets very little discount at the ration shop.
+Under this system, any family above the poverty line gets a very little discount at the ration shop.
 The price of food items for an APL family is almost as high as in the open market, so there is little incentive for them to buy the items from the ration shop.

-Ques 12: Write a note on the role of cooperatives in providing food and related items.
+Q12.
+Write a note on the role of cooperatives in providing food and related items.

 Ans: Along with the government, cooperatives are also playing an important role in ensuring food security in India, especially in the southern and western parts of the country.
 The cooperative societies set up shops to sell low-priced goods to the poor.
 Out of all fair-price shops running in Tamil Nadu, around 94 per cent are being run by cooperatives.
 Mother Dairy, in Delhi, is involved in providing milk and vegetables at controlled rates decided by the government.
 Amul, responsible for the White Revolution in India, is a cooperative involved in providing milk and milk products.
 The Academy of Development Science (ADS) in Maharashtra has been involved in the setting up of Grain Banks in different regions.
 It organises training and capacity-building programmes on food security for NGOs.
 Its efforts are also directed towards influencing the government’s policy on food security.
-Thus, through these examples, it can be seen that cooperative are playing an active role in the distribution of food and related items.
+Thus, through these examples, it can be seen that cooperatives are playing an active role in the distribution of food and related items.